neovim/neovim-ruby/README.md

 client = Neovim.attach_unix("/tmp/nvim.sock")
 ```

-The interface of the client is generated at runtime from the `vim_get_api_info` RPC call.
+The client's interface is generated at runtime from the `vim_get_api_info` RPC call.
 For now, you can refer to the Node client's auto-generated [API description](https://github.com/neovim/node-client/blob/master/index.d.ts).
 Note that methods will be in `snake_case` rather than `camelCase`.

 The `neovim-ruby-host` executable can be used to spawn Ruby plugins via the `rpcstart` command.
 A plugin can be defined like this: